It has always been fascinating to me why this segment of the securities business has been so successful.

 I think it is a testament to the ability of a security salesman to focus on the perceived benefits and only mention the downside in passing.
 I know all about the need for transparency and the rules governing the sale (prospectus), but the question that pertains to me is simple: Why would anyone buy a variable annuity?
 (VA)

 I know all the answers because I have heard them.
-Many times I have asked a prospect why they purchased a VA, the answers are simply underwhelming.
+Many times I have asked a prospect why they purchased a VA, the answers are underwhelming.
 “I thought I was buying an income stream; I didn’t know about the fees.
 I didn’t realize I could lose money.
-I have always followed my broker’s advice”.
+I have always followed my broker’s advice.”
 And my favorite…..”His assistant always brought me a latte!”

-Whatever the actual reason for the decision to buy a variable annuity is, the simple answer is this: If a prospect understood exactly how a variable annuity worked, there would not be a chance in heck anyone would ever buy it.
+Whatever the actual reason for the decision to buy a variable annuity is, the simple answer is this: If a prospect understood precisely how a variable annuity worked, there would not be a chance in heck anyone would ever buy it.

-A little background about annuities: In the annuity world there are two different classes of annuities, variable (securities) and fixed (insurance).
+A little background about annuities: In the annuity world, there are two different classes of annuities, variable (securities) and fixed (insurance).

 A nationally known financial expert, Jane Bryant Quinn (http://janebryantquinn.com/)